 Caravaggio’s work made conversion look like love at first sight, the first fear of change immediately replaced with the compelling light of truth.

-This article is adapted from a chapter in Elizabeth Lev’s How Catholic Art Saved the Faith: The Triumph of Beauty and Truth in Counter-Reformation Art.
-It is available from your local Catholic bookstore or online through Sophia Institute Press.
+This article is adapted from a chapter in Elizabeth Lev’s How Catholic Art Saved the Faith: The Triumph of Beauty and Truth in Counter-Reformation Art, available from Sophia Institute Press.

 We also recommend K.V.
 Turley’s interview with Elizabeth Lev, “Sacred Art is the Triumph of Beauty and Truth.”